-Montreal -- June 27, 2007: “Kids should be16 years old before they can play paintball – period,” says Debbie Friedman, Director of the Trauma Program at The Montreal Children’s Hospital of the McGill University Health Centre.
+Montreal -- June 26, 2007 - “Kids should be16 years old before they can play paintball – period,” says Debbie Friedman, Director of the Trauma Program at The Montreal Children’s Hospital of the McGill University Health Centre.
 “I would like to see regulations making this activity off limits until the age of 16.
-This rules would apply to informal backyard paintball activities to more organized activities in paintball facilities.
+These rules would apply to informal backyard paintball activities to more organized activities in paintball facilities.
 The risks are clear; the potential for significant trauma is obvious, this is an extreme sport and not one that is designed for children .
 To put it quite simply, parents should choose a different activity for younger kids.”

 During a birthday party, held at a Montreal paintball facility last week, an 11 year old* took a direct hit to the eye.
 The child was rushed to The Montreal Children’s Hospital Emergency Department and is currently being treated and followed by the experts of the Trauma Program and of the Ophthalmology Department.